Meeting with your state legislators is an easy way to invest in the future of animal legislation in Pennsylvania! Here

 1. Identify your State Representative and Senator.

-3. Prepare.
+4. Prepare.
 You will have limited time—maybe only 15 minutes—so be prepared.
-Review the fact sheets about bills you are talking about, and print to take with you and leave with your legislator.
+Review the fact sheets about bills you are talking about, and print a copy for yourself to take with you and one to leave with your legislator.
 Remember that they do not expect you to be an expert on the issue and if you can’t answer a question, let them know you will follow up with them.

 5. Be prompt.
 Arrive early for your appointment.
 Legislators’ schedules are challenging—expect last minute changes and be respectful of his or her time.
 Try to understand if the legislator asks you to meet with staff; legislative staff often have specific policy expertise and will also deliver your message to the legislator.